Simon-Thevenin/IJOC_SDDP_for_Multi-Echelon_Lot-Sizing_with_Component_Substitution/README.md

 The git repository also includes the code to evaluate the approach with a simulation.
 The class <em>EvaluationSimulator.py</em> provides a framework to evaluate the performance of the methods through a simulation over a large number of scenarios.
 The class <em>Evaluator.py</em> contains the method to call the simulator and run the evaluation.
 The object <em>EvaluatorIdentificator.py</em> contains all the information to identify the evaluator, and this information is recorded in the results.
 Such objects are used to record the specific experimental design used during a test (the number of simulation scenarios, the time horizon, and the policy used to update decisions when new information is available.).

 <h2> Instances </h2>
-Instance.py is an object that describes a specific instance of the capacitated multi-echelon lot sizing problem with component substitution under demand uncertainty.
-The object Solution.py describes a solution (a production plan)
+<em>Instance.py</em> is an object that describes a specific instance of the capacitated multi-echelon lot sizing problem with component substitution under demand uncertainty.
+The object <em>Solution.py</em>  describes a solution (a production plan), and it provides methods to save and read solutions from files.

+<em>InstanceReader.py</em>  defines the methods to read an instance from a file.
+The goal is to generate instances based on files existing from the literature.
+As several input formats exist, the class can be specialized in several children classes (one for each type of input file): <em>InstanceReaderGrave.py</em> and <em>InstanceReaderTemplemeyer.py</em>.

 <h2> Other files </h2>
-InstanceReader.py define the methods to read an instance from a file.
-The goal is to generate instances based  on files existing from the literature.
-As several input format exists, the class can be specialized in several children class (on for each type of input file): InstanceReaderGrave.py, InstanceReaderTemplemeyer.py, and InstanceReaderJDA.py

-Constant.py contains many constants variable used in the code.
+<em>Constant.py</em> contains many constants variable used in the code.

 Note that the code was built upon the code associated with the paper from Thevenin et al (2021) .
 As a results some files (such as DecentralizedMRP.Py or RollingHorizonSolver.py) are not used in the results of the paper.